Danny Stubbs

-Early years
+Early life and college

 Stubbs attended Red Bank Regional High School in Little Silver, New Jersey.
 He was a three-year starter in football.
 He also was a standout in basketball, finishing with a school-record 74 careers blocks, while leading his team to a state basketball title as a junior.

 He was recruited by Howard Schnellenberger to play college football at the University of Miami, but Schnellenberger left for the USFL before his freshman season started, making Jimmy Johnson his new head coach.

-As a sophomore, he was moved from outside linebacker to defensive end, becoming a starter midway through the season and finishing with 12 sacks (led the team).
-As a junior, he had 97 tackles and 17 sacks.
+As a sophomore, he was moved from outside linebacker to defensive end, becoming a starter midway through the season and finishing with a team-best 12 sacks.

+His production as a junior was even better, as Stubbs tallied 97 tackles and 17 sacks.
+He earned second-team All-American honors for a Hurricanes team that finished was narrowly defeated at the 1987 Fiesta Bowl by Penn State 14–10 for the National Championship.

-As a senior in 1987, he posted 75 tackles and 9.5 sacks, while helping the team win a National Championship.
-He was named an All American and selected to play in the Japan Bowl in Tokyo.
+Noted as a defensive stalwart as a senior in 1987, opposing offenses tried to steer plays away from Stubbs direction, but he still posted 75 tackles and 9.5 sacks and helped the team win their second National Championship.
+The season was punctuated by a 20–14 win over Oklahoma in the 1988 Orange Bowl.
+He was named a unanimous All-American and selected to play in the Japan Bowl in Tokyo.

+Hurricane legacy

 Stubbs finished his college career as the school's all-time career (39 1/2) and single season (17 in 1986) sack leader.
 He also had 25 tackles for loss, 267 total tackles and the school record for his position with 139 assisted tackles.

-In 1999, he was inducted into the University of Miami Sports Hall of Fame.
+In 1999, Stubbs was inducted into the University of Miami Sports Hall of Fame.

 Professional career

 San Francisco 49ers

-Stubbs was selected by the San Francisco 49ers in the second round (33rd overall) of the 1988 NFL Draft.
+Stubbs was selected by the San Francisco 49ers in the second round (33rd overall) of the 1988 NFL draft.
 As a rookie, he was a situational pass rusher behind Kevin Fagan and Larry Roberts.
 He registered 25 tackles, 6 sacks, one pass defensed and was named to the NFL All-Rookie team.

 In 1989, he posted 13 tackles and 4.5 sacks.
 In the Super Bowl XXIV victory over the Denver Broncos, he had 2 sacks and returned a fumble recovery to the one-yard line to set up a 49ers touchdown.

 On April 19, 1990, he was traded along with Terrence Flagler, a third (#81-Craig Veasey) and an eleventh-round (#304-Myron Jones) draft pick to the Dallas Cowboys, in exchange for a second (#47-Dennis Brown) and third-round (#68-Ron Lewis) draft choices.